iammohitvs/lite-store/README.md

 ### Persistence

-In order to make the server **durable**, we wat to make sure that on unplanend shutdowns, data remains persisted and can be accessed again on server restart.
+In order to make the server **durable**, we want to make sure that on unplanned shutdowns, data remains persisted and can be accessed again on server restart.

-By default, this system stores and retreivs values from a `data.csv` file, and will create one in the root directory of the project if there isnt one already.
+By default, this system stores and retrieves values from a `data.csv` file, and will create one in the root directory of the project if there isn't one already.

 ---

 ## Mutual Exclusion (mutex)

-Since we have a sotre of data that is accessed constantly, it becomes important to make sure that no two executing processes or threads execute their critical section simultaneously while causing unpredictable results to the data.
+Since we have a store of data that is accessed constantly, it becomes important to make sure that no two executing processes or threads execute their critical section simultaneously while causing unpredictable results to the data.

-To prevent this, we use a synchrnization technique wit the help of a **mutex** - `pthread_mutex_t`.
+To prevent this, we use a synchronisation technique with the help of a **mutex** - `pthread_mutex_t`.

 Three mutexes are used in this program: